disneystreaming/automated-cloud-advisor/README.md

 <p align="center">
   Submit pull request
   </br>
-  Merge pull request to master
+  Merge pull request to the main branch
   </br>
   <a href="https://github.com/semantic-release/semantic-release">Semantic Release</a> will publish a new version
 </p>